QME & AME Evaluations

 What if I disagree with the findings?

-Any party may request a supplemental report to address specific objections or additional questions.
+Any party may request a supplemental report to address specific objections.
 Your attorney can advise you on the process for challenging findings through the Workers' Compensation Appeals Board.